tfogo/mongodb-go-tutorial/README.md

 go get go.mongodb.org/mongo-driver
 ```

 The output of this may look like a warning stating something like `package go.mongodb.org/mongo-driver: no Go files in (...)`.
-This is expected output.
+This is expected output from `go get`.

 If you are using the [`dep`](https://golang.github.io/dep/docs/introduction.html) package manager, you can install the main `mongo` package as well as the `bson` and `mongo/options` package using this command: